Have you ever heard turkey drumming?

 Other hunters hear a turkey drum in the woods for the first time without knowing what it is, and it takes them completely by surprise.
 It is a relatively rare sound of the woods.
 If you've ever heard it while out turkey hunting, you're lucky.
 Not many hunters have ever heard it.

 Most seasoned experts agree on this turkey hunting tip: If you're out after a big gobbler in the spring or fall turkey season and you suddenly hear this low sound reverberating through your area, get your bow or gun ready and hope your camo is good.
 Because there's a Tom in the area and he'll probably be within shooting range before you know it!
+In fact, he'll be very likely to be within archery range.

 Ultimately, the science and research behind turkey drumming and how it's produced is rather incomplete.
 On top of that, wild turkeys are known to do some of the most unexplainable things we can imagine, so the mystery shrouding this bird and its actions shouldn't come as much of a surprise.